Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

-Finally, we explain how we deal with the sum over the polarizations appearing in Eq. (\ref{eq:Mbeta}).
-For the ${\cal M}_{X(4140)}$ amplitude this calculation is trivial and it only produces a constant, which can be reabsorbed into $\beta$, but for the ${\cal M}_{X(4160)}$ amplitude the calculation is more complicated adding cross term contributions.
-The full derivation is presented in Appendix \ref{Sec:App-B}.
+We next deal with the sum over the polarizations represented by the bar in Eqs. (\ref{eq:Mbeta_0}) and (\ref{eq:Mbeta}).
+For the ${\cal M}_{X(4140)}$ amplitude this calculation is trivial and it only produces a constant, which can be reabsorbed into $\beta$.
+For the ${\cal M}_{X(4160)}$ amplitude the calculation is more complicated adding cross term contributions.
+First of all, we introduce the following definitions: